-The right to get help casting your ballot from anyone you choose, except from your
+The right to get help casting your ballot

 The right to drop off your completed vote-by-mail ballot at any polling place in the county where you are registered to vote.

 The right to get election materials in a language other than English if enough people in your voting precinct speak that language.